 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 Walking into a dealership with a pre-approved car loan not only helps you know your budget, but it gives you bargaining power to get the best rate.
-However, getting pre-approved for a car loan can also limit how much you’re able to spend on your new car.
+Banks, credit unions and online lenders can offer car loan pre-approval.

-You can expect pre-approval turnaround times that are as quick as minutes up to one business day, depending on the lender you’re working with.
+You can expect pre-approval turnaround times that are as quick as minutes up to 1 business day, depending on the lender you’re working with.

 If you’re working with your bank, which already has access to your financial information, including your salary and assets, the process may be more streamlined.